martyf1y/Control/README.md

 Players can push around a weird creature on a puzzle world.
 Aim is to solve each puzzle and try reach the center!

 To do
-18.05.20
+22.05.20

-Level 1
+Level 2

-- Stop the hand pushing when too high up the ball
-- Actual letters are put in place and turn green when are the correct letter
 - weird animation to dog occurs

-Level 2
+- Scale house correctly
+- Prefab letterboxes and newspapers around the world
+- Dog animation
+- Hand movement correct
+- Leash calculation correct
+- Hand animation pull
+- Dog grab animation

 - Leash to hand algorithm
 - Dog animations left and right
 - hand animations on leash pull
 - news papers and letterboxes laid out around world
 - Dog pickup papers
 - Dog puts newspaper in letterboxes

+Level 1

+- Stop the hand pushing when too high up the ball
+- Actual letters are put in place and turn green when are the correct letter

 -